tomjaguarpaw/H2/posts/hkd-pattern-type-level-ski.markdown

 We can define a single type family whose index is some combination of a collection of compositional symbols called the SKI combinators.
-Using those we can build up a type level expression equivalent to any lambda term.
+Using those we can build up a type-level expression equivalent to any lambda term.

 What's the downside?
-You saw those terms, right?
-They're unreadable.
+Well, you saw those terms, right?
+They're verging on unreadable.
 Also, inferrence is terrible (but no worse than with defunctionalised symbols).
-Some languages (for example Scala, I believe) have native type level lambda abstractions.
+Some languages (for example Scala, I believe) have native type-level lambda abstractions.
 We don't have them in Haskell.
 Given the result of this investigation I assume that's purely because the inference is bad (see also [Lennart's speculation on the matter](https://softwareengineering.stackexchange.com/a/185439/115952)).

 We could have defined SKI at the type level directly.
-This would give us composable data types as well as new type level symbols to map on.
+This would give us composable data types as well as new type-level symbols to map on.
 I'm not sure that there would be a lot of point though.
 It might be worth exploring further.